ang-zeyu/infisearch/docs/src/tradeoffs.md

 If you are willing to forgo some features (e.g. phrase queries, boolean queries of stop words) in return for reducing the index size, you can enable / disable these options as appropriate.

-This would be especially useful if configuring for a **monolithic index** (`RTT=0`, Fair Scalability, Little File Bloat), as it reduces the index size to be retrieved up front.
+This would be especially useful if configuring for a **monolithic index** (`RTT=0`, Fair Scalability, Little File Bloat), or any other options which cache the index (not field stores) up front, as it reduces the index size to be retrieved up front.

-### Scalability Limits
+### Limits of Scalability

-While the index is split into many chunks, some chunks may exceed the default "split size" (`pl_limit`) of `16383` bytes.
-This occurs when the chunk contains a very common term (e.g. a stop word like "the").
+Scaling the tool requires splitting the index into many chunks.
+Some of these chunks may however exceed the default `pl_limit` of `16383` bytes, especially when the chunk contains a very common term (e.g. a stop word like "the").
 While the information for this term could be further split into multiple chunks, this would be almost pointless as all such chunks would still have to be retrieved when the term is searched.

+Since larger index chunks are cached according to `pl_cache_threshold` by default, the limit is relevant mostly during **startup / initialisation** only.
+That is, scalability is limited by the **total size** of **index chunks which exceed the `pl_cache_threshold`** that will be retrieved upfront.

+If configuring for a much higher `pl_cache_threshold` however, such that no files are cached, then the limit is imposed during **search** by the total size of the index chunks that need to be retrieved for the query.

 #### Estimations

-As a rough estimate from testing, this library should be able to handle  text collections < `800mb` with positional indexing.
+As a rough estimate from testing, this library should be able to handle **text collections < `800MB` with positional indexing**.

-The following distribution of postings list file sizes (before gzip) under the default `pl_limit` was produced with:
+The following distribution of index chunk file sizes **(before gzip)** under the default `pl_limit` was produced with:
 - A `380MB` **csv** corpus (no html soup!)
-- Duplicated once to total about `760MB`, and 19088 documents
+- **Duplicated once** to total about `760MB`, and 19088 documents

 ```
 # Counts